 Load Balancers - Concepts

 An Access Control List (ACL) is a list of permissions that control which traffic (based on source and destination IPs, or HTTPS information) is allowed to pass through your Load Balancer.
 This allows you to build extra security into your Load Balancer, and permit or deny access to the application(s) behind it.
 Learn more about ACLs in our dedicated how-to.

 Each Load Balancer is configured with one or several backends.
-A backend is a set of servers which receives forwarded requests from the frontend.
+A backend represents a set of backend servers that the Load Balancer’s frontend forwards requests to using the specified configuration (port, protocol, proxy protocol etc).
+Grouping backend servers into a backend allows load to be balanced between them based on a defined load-balancing algorithm configured as a backend setting.
 You can add and manage backends via the console.

 Each Load Balancer is configured with one or several frontends.
 Frontends listen on a configured port, and forward requests to one or several backends.
 You can add and manage frontends via the console.

 Flexible IP addresses are public IP addresses that you can hold independently of any Load Balancer.
 By default, each Load Balancer is created automatically with a flexible IP address, that the frontend listens to.
 In case of a failure of the Load Balancer, a replica Load Balancer is immediately spawned and deployed and the flexible IP address is automatically rerouted to this replica.